OpenG2P/openg2p-deduplicationservice/README.md

 ### Adding A New Search Backend

 Adopters can add and replace existing backends.
-Consider the example of adding a facial recognition backend that, added to the existing elasticsearch implementation, will compare the facial portrait of a person pending enrollment against beneficiaries already enrolled into a program.
-Assuming beneficiaries' photos are stored in a attribute called `photo`, implementation will lock like:
+Consider the example of adding a facial recognition backend that, added to the existing elasticsearch implementation, will compare the facial portrait of a person pending enrollment against beneficiaries already enrolled in a program.
+Assuming beneficiaries' photos are stored in an attribute called `photo`, implementation will lock like:

 1) Provide a new implementation of `org.openg2p.searchservice.services.backends.Backend` and annotate with springs' `@Service` annotation